moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/duo_workflow/_index.md

 As of October 18, 2024, the OAuth v1 flow has been implemented for Duo Workflow.

-The next iteration of Duo Workflow auth (v2) will also use an OAuth token to authenticate requests to the GitLab API.
+The next iteration of Duo Workflow OAuth (v2) will also use an OAuth token to authenticate requests to the GitLab API.
 But, instead of using a regular OAuth token, we will use a composite OAuth token.
 Composite tokens is a new concept that will require [adding dynamic scopes to Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper/pull/1739),